Galeria-Kaufhof/gulp-galen/README.md

 # gulp-galen
-gulp-plugin for using galen framework in gulp-based build toolchain
+A gulp-plugin for using the galen-framework within a gulp-based build toolchain.